Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages: Case study

-\subsection{\emph{Pricing policies and impacts on LMICs and LICs}}
+\subsection{Pricing policies and impacts on LMICs and LICs}

-The results that reflect current conditions (Section \ref{Sec:ResultsBC}) suggest an inequitable distribution of the drug where LMICs and LICs have high shortages.
+Results in Sections \ref{Sec:ResultsBC} and \ref{Sec:ExpBan} suggest an inequitable distribution of the drug where LMICs and LICs have high shortages.
 This is consistent with current trends observed in practice \citep{Suda2022} due to the price differentials \citep{Martei2020}.
-Model results indicate that the low prices in LMICs and LICs are not sufficient to cover the cost of producing and distributing the drugs, even when capacity is available.
+Theorem 2 establishes that economic feasibility is a necessary condition to sell drugs to country $k\in K$, and the case study results indicate that the low prices in LMICs and LICs are not sufficient to cover the cost of producing and distributing the drugs, even when capacity is available.

 To evaluate the potential of pricing policies to promote access in LMICs and LICs, we run three experiments.
-Each changes the parameter $c_{k}^{s}$, i.e., the baseline opportunity cost for unmet demand in country $k\in K$ (price).
+Each changes the parameter $p_{k}^{s}$, i.e., the baseline drug price in country $k\in K$, and the geopolitical risk is set to the baseline of low export ban risk (case (1)).
 In the first, the policy is not to use differential pricing; all countries have the same price (set equal to the US base).
 In the second and third experiments, we increase LMIC and LIC baseline prices by 50\% and 100\%, respectively.
 The prices for UMICs and HICs are set to their base values.
 The latter two represent policies in which governments or non-profit institutions subsidize part of the price, similar to the financial support of GAVI for LIC-LMIC vaccine procurement.
+Other studies, such as \citet{Kazaz2023} and \citet{DONG-LI2022}, support this idea of social investors' subsidies to supply chains to increase manufacturing capacity or compensate for manufacturing costs when there are product access issues.